General Data Protection Regulation (GDPR)

 - check you have the necessary consents for marketing.

-Helpfully the ICO have provided a summary of the key actions you should take:
+Helpfully the ICO has provided a summary of the key actions you should take:

 KEY POINTS TO NOTE